janjaapbos/zerotiercore/ztcore/generate/README.md

 ## Requirements

 A general compiler setup to build ZeroTier.
-Python2 is used for the generate.py script.
+Python is used for the script, and you may need to pip install cffi and future.

 ## Building ZeroTier